Shaped charge: Liner

+Example of a copper cone used as a shaped charge's liner.

-The most common shape of the liner is conical, with an internal apex angle of 40 to 90 degrees.
+The most common shape of the liner is conical, with an internal apex angle of 30 to 90 degrees.
 Different apex angles yield different distributions of jet mass and velocity.
 Small apex angles can result in jet bifurcation, or even in the failure of the jet to form at all; this is attributed to the collapse velocity being above a certain threshold, normally slightly higher than the liner material's bulk sound speed.
 Other widely used shapes include hemispheres, tulips, trumpets, ellipses, and bi-conics; the various shapes yield jets with different velocity and mass distributions.

 Liners have been made from many materials, including various metals and glass.
-The deepest penetrations are achieved with a dense, ductile metal, and a very common choice has been copper.
+The deepest penetrations are achieved with a dense, ductile metal, but of course those are not the only qualifiers, or lead would be more popular than it is for this purpose - instead, a very common choice has been copper.
 For some modern anti-armor weapons, molybdenum and pseudo-alloys of tungsten filler and copper binder (9:1, thus density is ≈18 Mg/m^{3}) have been adopted.
 Nearly every common metallic element has been tried, including aluminum, tungsten, tantalum, depleted uranium, lead, tin, cadmium, cobalt, magnesium, titanium, zinc, zirconium, molybdenum, beryllium, nickel, silver, and even gold and platinum.
 The selection of the material depends on the target to be penetrated; for example, aluminum has been found advantageous for concrete targets.

 In early antitank weapons, copper was used as a liner material.
 Later, in the 1970s, it was found tantalum is superior to copper, due to its much higher density and very high ductility at high strain rates.
 Other high-density metals and alloys tend to have drawbacks in terms of price, toxicity, radioactivity, or lack of ductility.

 For the deepest penetrations, pure metals yield the best results, because they display the greatest ductility, which delays the breakup of the jet into particles as it stretches.
 In charges for oil well completion, however, it is essential that a solid slug or "carrot" not be formed, since it would plug the hole just penetrated and interfere with the influx of oil.
 In the petroleum industry, therefore, liners are generally fabricated by powder metallurgy, often of pseudo-alloys which, if unsintered, yield jets that are composed mainly of dispersed fine metal particles.